 In my house, we’ve begun a ritual to make sure that the time we spend together, especially on Sundays, is more about cuddles than errands.
 We are a family that is constantly on the go, and continuously active.
 It’s really easy to lose sight of family time when you work different classes throughout the day, and sometimes the week’s activities bleed into the weekend.

-While Saturdays have always been our family’s choice day to venture around and get stuff done (as well as enjoy activities such as walking, sledding, biking, and participating in any of the events around the area), Sundays are the time for Lincoln and I to cuddle, and catch up on some of our favourite Netflix series!
-What’s amazing is that rather than delving into cable TV and winding up watching the same shows on repeat, we can peruse the kids section (which Lincoln now knows as his Netflix account), and pick something to watch.
+While Saturdays have always been our family’s choice day to venture around and get stuff done (as well as enjoy activities such as walking, sledding, biking, and participating in any of the events around the area), Sundays are the time for Lincoln and I to cuddle, and catch up on some of our favorite Netflix series!
+We love finding time to watch our favorite shows and try to watch online for free when we can but sometimes, Netflix is the only place to find our most favorite show.
+What’s amazing is that we can peruse the kids section (which Lincoln now knows as his Netflix account), and pick something to watch.

 We make popcorn.
 As many of us have food apps on our phones, we also look into finding food delivery near me, so we can order fast food for the family to enjoy.
 Grab a blanket and add more snacks as needed.
 Sometimes it takes us a few weeks to finish a series, which is such a great value!
 Netflix has come out with an impressive range of shows that allow parents to get immersed in the stories with their kids.
 These shows have plots that you’ll actually want to follow.
 If you watch them together, every time your little one wants to discuss something from an episode, you’ll be on the same page!